ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 {: faq}

 The first resource group parameter entry in the **Configure your workspace** section in the {{site.data.keyword.cloud_notm}} catalog applies to the resource group where the {{site.data.keyword.bpshort}} workspace is provisioned on your {{site.data.keyword.cloud_notm}} account.
 The value for this parameter can be different than the one used for the second entry in the **Parameters with default values** section in the catalog.
 The second entry applies to the resource group where VPC resources are provisioned.
 As specified in the description for this second `resource_group` parameter, note that only the default resource group is supported for use of the LSF Resource Connector auto-scaling feature.

+## Where are the Terraform files used by the IBM Spectrum LSF tile located?
+{: #terraform-file-location}
+{: faq}

+The Terraform-based templates can be found in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf).

+## Where can I find the custom image name to image id mappings for each cloud region?
+{: #custom-image-mappings}
+{: faq}

+The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf).